Traveling for Surgery with The Gender Confirmation Center

 Booking Flights

-When booking flights for surgery, search for flights on Southwest Airlines first if you have an airport nearby that they serve.
+Many of our patients will search for flights on Southwest Airlines first if they have an airport nearby that they serve.
 They sometimes offer ‘getaway deals’, where flights are at a much lower rate than other commercial companies.
 Their flights won’t come up on Google search, so you’d need to visit their website independently to see what their rates are.

-We also recommend the use of websites that compare the prices of different airlines.
+Many patients have found it helpful to use websites that compare the prices of different airlines.
 Examples of these websites include (but are not limited to) Kayak, Expedia, Travelocity, and Orbitz.

 Airports

-When you’re looking for flights, be sure to look at Oakland International Airport as well as San Francisco Airport.
+When you are looking for flights, be sure to look at Oakland International Airport (OAK) as well as San Francisco International Airport (SFO).
 The prices for airplane tickets vary and sometimes you can get a better deal at one airport over the other.
 The Bay Area Rapid Transport (BART) train runs from both airports and can drop you off at designated BART stations.
-Wherever your lodging will be (see “Lodging Accommodations” section below), ensuring that it’s near a BART station will cut down on your transportation costs while you’re in the area.
+Wherever your lodging will be (see “Lodging Accommodations” section below for tips), ensuring that it is near a BART station can help you cut down on your transportation costs while you are in the area.

 Transportation

-Wherever you’re staying in the Bay Area, you can utilize the BART either to get to our office or St. Francis Hospital by getting off at the ‘Montgomery BART station’ in Downtown Union Square.
-Prior to your arrival in the Bay Area, you’ll want to download a transportation app on your smartphone such as Lyft or Uber.
-You can utilize Lyft and Uber to get you to BART stations if you’re not staying within walking distance of one.
-It is recommended that folks take a Lyft or Uber with whomever is accompanying them after their surgery.
-Utilizing the BART and transportation apps will cut down your costs tremendously.
+Wherever you are staying in the San Francisco Bay Area, you can utilize the BART either to get to our office or St. Francis Hospital by getting off at the ‘Montgomery BART station’ in Downtown Union Square.
+Prior to your arrival in the Bay Area, you can download a transportation, taxi ridesharing and/or app on your smartphone to check out bus routes and/or contract a car ride to help you reach your destination.
+However you choose to travel–by public transportation, taxi or through ridesharing, we recommend that patients travel with whomever is accompanying them after their surgery.
+Utilizing the BART and public transportation apps can cut down costs tremendously.

 Lodging Accommodations

 We understand that surgery is a big expenditure both emotionally and financially.
 Below is an extensive list of affordable options to choose from.
-We realize all identities differ and so do your accommodation preferences.
-Due to the large queer, trans, and non-binary community in the Bay Area, there is a possibility that you will be able to find a place to stay in a shared community for free or discounted cost fairly close to The Gender Confirmation Center.
+We realize that patients may have specific accommodation preferences due to their identities and unique needs.
+Since there is a large transgender and gender diverse community in the Bay Area, there is a possibility that you will be able to find a place to stay in a shared community for free or discounted cost fairly close to The Gender Confirmation Center.
 The closer your accommodations are to a BART station, the cheaper your trip will be.
-The longest acceptable travel time to and from our office is 45 minutes to one hour.
+We strongly recommend that patients find housing where travel time to and from our office is 45 minutes to one hour at most.
 Please refer to our “Transportation” section above to map out the cheapest and/or most convenient route from your lodging to our offices.

 Community-Based Free/Low-Cost Options